kaadevelopment/pos-addons/pos_disable_payment_restaurant/README.rst

  Disable options in POS (restaurant extension)
 ===============================================

-Control access to POS Restaurant options
+Control to POS Restaurant options

 The module adds new options on user form (``Point of Sale`` tab):